DaveeHorvath/DaveeHorvath/README.md

 ```
 git add . && git commit -m "lets test in production" && git push -f -u origin master
 ```
+> [!IMPORTANT]
+> For any active 42 student plagarism is bad, inspiration is alright, but figuring stuff out is even greater
 <!--
 **DaveeHorvath/DaveeHorvath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.